ianbrandt/javafx-gradle-configuration/README.md

-([except via a workaround](https://github.com/openjfx/javafx-gradle-plugin#4-cross-platform-projects-and-libraries)), which is needed to build [distributions](https://docs.gradle.org/current/userguide/distribution_plugin.html) for platforms besides the build OS.
+([except via a workaround](https://github.com/openjfx/javafx-gradle-plugin#4-cross-platform-projects-and-libraries)), which is needed to build [distributions](https://docs.gradle.org/current/userguide/distribution_plugin.html) for platforms other than the build OS.
-* It does not support declaring the proper Gradle dependency configurations (e.g. "api", "implementation", etc.) on a per-project, per-artifact basis, which is needed to create JavaFX library modules that convey proper transitive dependency information.
+* It does not support declaring the Gradle dependency configurations (e.g.
+"api", "implementation", etc.) on a per-project, per-artifact basis, which is needed to create JavaFX library modules that convey proper transitive dependency information.
 * It arguably overreaches in its manipulation of the module path and classpath (openjfx/javafx-gradle-plugin#133).
 * It doesn't currently support the Kotlin Gradle Plugin 1.7+